Summary of significant accounting policies

-Cash and cash equivalents include cash and highly liquid investments with an original maturity of three months or less.
-A portion of our cash and cash equivalents is held by subsidiaries and access to such cash by us for group purposes is limited.
+Cash and cash equivalents include cash and highly liquid investments with original maturities of three months or less.

-Trade receivables represent unpaid, current lease obligations of lessees under existing lease contracts.
-Allowances are made for doubtful accounts where it is considered that there is a significant risk of non-recovery.
-The assessment of risk of non-recovery is primarily based on the extent to which amounts outstanding exceed the value of security held, together with an assessment of the financial strength and condition of a debtor and the economic conditions persisting in the debtor's operating environment.
+Trade receivables represent unpaid, current lessee rental obligations under existing lease contracts.
+An allowance for credit losses on trade receivables is established when the risk of non-recovery is probable.
+The risk of non-recovery is primarily based on the extent to which amounts outstanding exceed the value of security held, together with an assessment of the financial strength and condition of a debtor and the economic conditions persisting in the debtor’s operating environment.
 The allowance for credit losses is classified as leasing expenses in our Consolidated Income Statements.

 Flight equipment held for operating leases, net

-Fair value reflects the present value of cash expected to be received from the aircraft in the future, including its expected residual value discounted at a rate commensurate with the associated risk.
-Future cash flows are assumed to occur under then current market conditions and assume adequate time for a sale between a willing buyer and a willing seller.
-Expected future lease rates are based on all relevant information available, including current contracted rates for similar aircraft, appraisal data and industry trends.
-Residual (salvage) value assumptions generally reflect an aircraft's booked residual, except where more recent industry information indicates a different value is appropriate.
-We generally focus our impairment assessment on older aircraft as the cash flows supporting the carrying value of such older aircraft are more dependent upon current lease contracts, which leases are more sensitive to weaknesses in the global economic environment.
-We review and stress test our key assumptions to reflect any observed weakness in the global economic environment.
-Further deterioration of the global economic environment and a further decrease of aircraft values might have a negative effect on the undiscounted cash flows of older aircraft and might trigger further impairments.
+Fair value reflects the present value of future cash flows expected to be generated from the aircraft, including its expected residual value, discounted at a rate commensurate with the associated risk.
+Future cash flows are assumed to occur under current market conditions and assume adequate time for a sale between a willing buyer and a willing seller.
+Expected future lease rates are based on all relevant information available, including current contracted rates for similar aircraft and industry trends.

 Capitalization of interest

-We capitalize interest related to progress payments made in respect of flight equipment on forward order and add such amount to prepayments on flight equipment.
-The amount of interest capitalized is the actual interest costs incurred on funding specific to the progress payments or the amount of interest costs which could have been avoided in the absence of such progress payments.
+We capitalize interest on prepayments of forward order flight equipment and add such amounts to prepayments on flight equipment.
+The amount of interest capitalized is the amount of interest costs which could have been avoided in the absence of such prepayments.